Xed-Editor/pluginTemplate/README.md

 * `version` – version of your plugin

 >[!WARNING]
-If you rename the main class or move it to another package/folder, **you must update the `main` field in `manifest.json`**, or the plugin will not load.
+If you rename the main class or move it to another package/folder, **you must update the `mainClass` field in `manifest.json`**, or the plugin will not load.

 ---